 You don’t have to disclose whether you have a disability.
 However, there are benefits to disclosing.
 If we are aware in advance of any particular difficulties you might encounter, we can provide you with appropriate support and make reasonable adjustments.

-If you did not disclose as part of the application process, you are strongly advised to do so as early as possible, preferably before you arrive in College by contacting either the College's Disability Coordinator or the Disability Advisory Service (see contact information below).
-All information you provide is treated confidentially, and will only be shared with advisers or other members of staff with your permission.
+If you did not disclose as part of the application process, you are strongly advised to do so as early as possible, preferably before you arrive in College, by contacting either the College's Disability Coordinator or the Disability Advisory Service (see contact information below).
+All information you provide is treated confidentially, and will only be shared with advisors or other members of staff with your permission.

-If you think that you have a disability when already at College - including dyslexia or a mental health condition - you can also contact the University Disability Advisory Service, Disability Coordinator or, where relevant, the College Doctor.
+If you would like to seek a diagnosis whilst already at College - including dyslexia or a mental health condition - you can also contact the University Disability Advisory Service, Disability Coordinator or, where relevant, the College Doctor.

 If you register with the Disability Advisory Service, they will work with you to draw up a Student Support Plan.
 The Student Support Plan includes information and recommendations to support your studies while you are here.
 With your consent, the Plan can be communicated with your faculty/department, your college, libraries and services, where relevant, to assist them in making reasonable adjustments for you.